rails/tailwindcss-rails/README.md

 1. Run `./bin/bundle add tailwindcss-rails`
 2. Run `./bin/rails tailwindcss:install` (on a fresh Rails application)

-When run on an app using just the asset pipeline, the last step adds the purger compressor to `config/environments/production.rb`.
+The last step adds the purger compressor to `config/environments/production.rb`.
 This ensures that when `assets:precompile` is called during deployment that the unused class names are not included in the tailwind output css used by the app.
 It also adds a `stylesheet_link_tag "tailwind"` and `stylesheet_link_tag "inter-font"` to your `app/views/layouts/application.html.erb` file.

 You can do these things yourself, if you've changed the default setup.